Wait, is omicron BA.5 really as contagious as measles? Not so fast

 In a story posted to the Conversation earlier this month, Adrian Esterman, a professor of biostatistics at the University of South Australia, estimated that the BA.4 and BA.5 subvariants had an R0 of 18.6, “similar to measles.”
 Esterman based his calculation in part on research showing that those variants had a significant “growth advantage” over the BA.2 variant, which itself had a growth advantage over the BA.1 variant.

-Esterman’s story was re-published in publications such as the Guardian and repeated elsewhere in mainstream media.
+Esterman’s story was republished in publications such as the Guardian and repeated elsewhere in mainstream media.
 But some fellow public health experts took issue with the measles comparison, saying on social media that the R0 number cited in the story was “just outright wrong.”

 So what’s the issue?
 Scientists use R0, or “R naught,” to estimate disease infectiousness in a population with no protection, such as immunity from vaccines or prior infections, but at this stage in the COVID-19 pandemic, most people have one or both of those things.